StoreConnect/storeconnect-ontologies-api/ontologies/storeconnect-main/README.md

 ### Imported concepts

 The StoreConnect's ontology is based on several standard ontologies.
-A good understanding of these ontologies is strongly recommended to correctly be able to use the StoreConnect one.
+A good understanding of these ontologies is strongly recommended to correctly understand the StoreConnect's one.

 - The [OGC & W3C Semantic Sensor Network Ontology](https://www.w3.org/TR/vocab-ssn), by focusing on the [observation perspective](https://www.w3.org/TR/vocab-ssn/#fig-overview-of-the-ssn-classes-and-properties-observation-perspective)
 - The [OGC GeoSPARQL Ontology](http://www.opengeospatial.org/standards/geosparql)